LeCAD-PEG/SOLPS-GUI/doc/source/gui/index.rst

 designer*.
 It should be noted that such graphical-only programming is possible only if the widgets used on the dashboard are able to exchange compatible signals.
-The compatibility is assured when same the basic types are signalled to the widget *slots*.
+The compatibility is assured when same the basic types are signaled to the widget *slots*.
 The :guilabel:`Signal/Slot Editor` [see :numref:`Fig. %s (f)<fig-dashboard-9>`] allows creation of such signal--slot pairs.
-However, for signalling, there is also possibility to route widget signals graphically with a *Workflow designer* that is part of the *Dashboard designer* when we switch into "signal design" mode.
+However, for signaling, there is also possibility to route widget signals graphically with a *Workflow designer* that is part of the *Dashboard designer* when we switch into "signal design" mode.
 Besides the design mode there is also "run mode" where one can test the